Melsonby Hoard: Fundraising and display

 A public appeal was launched by the Yorkshire Museum in March 2025 to raise £500,000 for the museum to acquire and conserve the hoard.
 It has been assessed to be worth £254,000, and under the Treasure Act 1996 the museum has the opportunity to acquire it for that price.
 If it cannot raise the funds the hoard may be sold and perhaps split up or moved overseas.
 Conservation of the hoard is estimated to cost a further £250,000.
 The museum started showing some items from the hoard on 25 March.

 In July 2025, it was confirmed that the hoard would be acquired by the Yorkshire Museum following a successful public fundraising campaign and grant aid from the National Heritage Memorial Fund.
+The first public exhibition of the hoard was announced in February 2026.
+The exhibition 'Chariots, Treasure and Power: Secrets of the Melsonby Hoard' was opened on 15 May 2026 and is expected to run until Summer 2027.